Sustainable Investing Performing Strongly in 2016

 These 5 companies are up +18.27% as an equally weighted portfolio, versus the S&P 500 +7.9% since mid-March when these were first suggested and voted on by our students.

 We had written previously here about Parnassus, a Bay Area-based investment firm, which has been financially outperforming while most active managers have been largely underperforming their benchmarks.
+In fact, only 15% of large-cap value funds are beating their benchmarks over the past year.

-And so a high bar is set for sustainable investing, but through intelligent application of ESG with expertise and proper strategy, financial outperformance is possible and can be tried for and achieved when most other similar strategies without sustainability applied are struggling.
+A high bar is set for sustainable investing, but through intelligent application of ESG with expertise and proper strategy, financial outperformance is possible and can be tried for and achieved when most other similar strategies without sustainability applied are struggling.

 Another Parnassus fund, Endeavour, was the financially outperforming sustainable investment fund of the past 10 years, beating its benchmarks, and Parnassus as a whole now manages something like $15 Billion up from less than $1 Billion back in 2007.

-Also performing strongly is the TIAA-CREF Social Choice Fund, which is the second largest public facing fund of its kind at roughly $2.7 Billion in assets, but represents over $16 Billion of assets when you include private accounts, so arguably this the largest of all sustainable investing funds, perhaps globally, of any such managed portfolio.
+Also performing strongly is the TIAA-CREF Social Choice Fund, which is the second largest public-facing fund of its kind at roughly $2.7 Billion in assets, but represents over $16 Billion of assets when you include private accounts, so arguably this the largest of all sustainable investing funds, perhaps globally, of any such managed portfolio.

 This type of strong financial performance figures to only accelerate interest in the field.
 Other studies showing the financial outperformance of issues such as board gender diversity also helps increase consumer interest.